kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 Published to <your-peer-id>: /ipfs/<website-hash>
 ```

-This peer id is now available by accessing it in your browser:
+This peer ID is now available by accessing it in your browser:

 [https://ipfs.io/ipns/\<your-peer-id\>](https://ipfs.io/ipns/your-peer-id)

-In Brave you can directly access it with the `ipns://` protocol (it might take a few seconds, till it’s available):
+In Brave, you can directly access it with the `ipns://` protocol (it might take a few seconds, until it’s available):

 [ipfs://\<your-peer-id\>](ipfs://your-peer-id)

-You can check where the IPNS is pointing to by using this command:
+You can check where the IPNS is pointing by using this command:

 ```bash
 $ ipfs name resolve <your-peer-id>